Ask the Doctor

 There are two types of lupus.
 Systemic lupus erythematosus can harm your skin, joints, kidneys and brain and may be fatal.
 The other type, called "discoid" lupus erythematosus, affects only your skin.

 No one knows what causes the disease.
 Your family history and things in your environment such as infections, viruses, toxic chemicals or pollutants (car fumes, factory smoke) may play a role in causing the disease.
 Men and women of all ages and races get lupus.
-However, it is about 10 times more common in women than in men.
-About 500,000 Americans have lupus.
+However, about 90 percent of people diagnosed with lupus are women.
+About 1.5 million Americans have lupus.

 Different people get different symptoms.
 These may include skin rashes, joint pain, hair loss, sun sensitivity, tiredness, weight loss, fever, swelling of lymph glands, chest pain and nerve involvement.